-With the boom of social media, every Chinese internet users have at least on social media account. in the largest’ world connected country, we can easily find some influencers or KOLs.
-Through their voices; they can influence the costumer’s habits and decisions.
+With the boom of social media, every Chinese internet users have at least one social media account.
+In the largest’ world-connected country, we can easily find some influencers or KOLs.
+Through their voices; they can influence the customer’s habits and decisions.
 This new trend represents a new marketing strategy for the brand.

-Now, some brand understood the importance of the KOL in the customer’s daily life, they are using them as a good weapon.
-So they build their marketing around these new actors of web.
+Now, some brands understood the importance of KOL in the customer’s daily life, they are using them as a good weapon.
+So they build their marketing around these new actors of the web.

-How to use Chinese Influencer or Kol Marketing campaign?
+How to use a Chinese Influencer or Kol Marketing campaign?

 Nowadays brands such as Valentino, Moynat, and Gentle Monster have realized that China Influencers need to be part of their O2O marketing and PR mix, in order to create buzz and drive traffic to their products or services.
 The ROI (Return on Investment) for working with an Influencer is better than a journalist.

 For example, in July 2017 Mini Cooper collaborated with a top Chinese influencer Becka to launch its limited edition of blue color.
 Becka was promoted with 3 posts on her Wechat account and sold 100 cars just after 4 minutes.